Photo of Kiddie Park, an amusement park for the toddler to elementary school set.

 Kiddie Park makes parents and kiddos happy.

 From Half Price Books, those with children may want to stroll south down the back street, Avenue B, to Kiddie Park <www.kiddiepark.com>, open seven days a week from 10 a.m. until 7 p.m.
 (Careful, though!
 Don’t get run over.)
+[Update: Kiddie Park is now located in front of the San Antonio Zoo.]

 The park, which opened in 1925, features nine rides (carousel, ferris wheel, planes, boats, trains, flying saucers, etc.) that will thrill the toddler to elementary school-aged set.
 Tickets for rides are $2 each or $12 for an unlimited wristband.
 Recently renovated, Kiddie Park is a happy place that’s perfect for family photos.
 Snack on cotton candy, popcorn or ice cream while you’re there.